 Men who physically violate us are undoubtedly creeps, and touching us without our permission out of context will land you in that category swifter than Jonathan.
 Especially if you’re touching us in a way that’s sexual or aggressive.

 Women’s bodies have been treated like public domain for far too long in many respects, and this one is perhaps the most disconcerting, so this bears repeating over and over again.
 We’re not yours to touch just because you want to.
 We’re not toys.
 We’re not food.
-We’re not interactive art exhibits.
+We’re not interactive art.

 We’re people with boundaries just like you, and we don’t appreciate you ignoring that as if your desire for us takes precedence over our personal comfort.
 You don’t have the right to say, “Ooh, gimme,” and reach for us because you think we’re hot.